GavinCodesThings/Neutron/README.md

 Neutron has max speed data for almost every movement you can do (sprinting, blocking etc.)

-However, Neutron is NOT a simulation based anticheats.
+However, Neutron is NOT a simulation based anticheat.

 ## Notes:
 This anti-cheat requires ProtocolLib 5.0 to run.